andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 ```

 Neat, we just had to replace `map (\fld -> ..) fs` with
-`icollect (\fld -> ...) fs`, and `map choiceDoc cs` with
+`htoList (\fld -> ...) fs`, and `map choiceDoc cs` with `htoList choiceDoc cs`.
-`icollect choiceDoc cs`.
-We were able to re-use the exact same logic --- we lose
+We were able to re-use the exact same logic --- we lose no power and upgrading
-no power and upgrading was a straightforward mechanical transformation.
+was a straightforward mechanical transformation.

 Contravariant Consumption
 -------------------------